-I was born almost seven decades ago in the upper mid-west.
+In Feb.
+2021 I will turn seventy.
+My journey began in Indiana.
 My parents and I came to Cali soon after.
-I had a very average life as a kid but I began to sense that something was missing, or at least that I was missing something, but it was years before I figured it out.
-It wasn’t until my early teens that the ‘missing thing’ began to manifest itself.
+I had a very average life as a kid but I began to sense that something was missing, or at least that I was missing something, but it was years before I figured out it was.
+In my early teens I saw a glimmering of what that ‘missing thing’ was.
 I always seemed to be out of step with everyone else.
 It wasn’t until my junior year in high school that I realized that I was an oddball, an outsider always vying to see what was happening behind the glass, always trying to fit in, or find a niche that could fit more than one.
-Eventually I gave up and settled into my life as a “minus one”.
+Eventually I gave up and settled into my life as a “one”.